charlytron/ztm-python-comp-2022/README.md

 A thorough review of Python after a 2 year hiatus, here are some notes and code snippets.

-A note about lecture naming conventions.
-Merely for emphasis and visibility, those lectures...
+The lecture naming conventions I use are merely for emphasis and visibility.
+In this schema, those lectures...

-- Files without any alpha-numeric prefix whatsoever are strictly written in Python
+- without any alpha-numeric prefix whatsoever are mostly written in Python

-- Prefixed by `a` in are written in Markdown via VS code.
+- prefixed by `a` in are written in Markdown via VS code.

-- Prefixed `b` are written in Jupyter notebooks so that I can practice the environment per VS Code.
+- prefixed `b` are written in Jupyter notebooks so that I can practice the environment per VS Code.

 Conclusion: Jupyter Notebooks are far superior for this style of note-taking, as of 20220907.